praveen24sriv/React/README.md

 - helping us to test our code better and increasing the efficiency
 - it is created normally as another js functio inside utils folder
 - to make our program follow SINGLE RESPONSIBILITY PRINCIPLE.

+# Optimization

+- we do chunking /code splitting / lazy loading for optimization our app
+- chunking means bundling in multiple files
+- we use this by named importing lazy and suspense modules from react.
+- and we just import those components with lazy method.